AdarshTheki/HTML-CSS-files/JavaScript/README.md

 ## Fetch API:
 The Fetch API is a JavaScript interface that provides a way to make HTTP requests from within a web browser.
 With the Fetch API, you can fetch resources such as JSON data, images, and other files from servers using the HTTP protocol.
-The Fetch API provides a simple and intuitive way to make asynchronous requests and handle responses.
+The Fetch API provides a simple and intuitive way to make asynchronous requests and handle responses.REST API by making requests using standard HTTP methods like `GET`, `POST`, `PUT`, and `DELETE`.

 Here's an example of making a `POST` request with a JSON payload:
 ```js